AI could reduce human error rate

 AI is not the equal of man, who is capable of imagining and successfully carrying out an emergency landing on the Hudson River.

-“Errare humanum est”, Jean-Gabriel Ganascia reminds us with a smile, when we mention turning to artificial intelligence (AI) to eliminate error in the interactions between humans and complex systems.
-Algorithms are written by humans, who are fallible, so who could have introduced errors or sources of errors into their program, emphasizes the AI expert and president of the CNRS (French National Centre for Scientific Research) ethics committee.
-Relying on AI to eliminate error is therefore taking the risk of seeing the AI make an error, you could say all in good faith.
-It’s in this sense that an accident was caused by an Uber autonomous car last March, recalls Jean-Gabriel Ganascia.
-“The AI was not faulty, the programme worked perfectly” the expert claims, explaining that the car had been programmed to take into account a cyclist or a pedestrian but not a pedestrian pushing a bike.
-It was also programmed to not take into account interfering images such as that of a plastic bag flying on the road, so as not to be stopped erratically.
-So, it was in perfect compliance with the set of instructions.
-The error did not come from the machine, but from the person who didn’t describe all the use cases possible in this situation.
+“Errare humanum est”, Jean-Gabriel Ganascia reminds us with a smile, when we mention using artificial intelligence (AI) to eliminate errors in the interaction between humans and complex systems.
+Algorithms are written by humans, who are fallible, so they may introduce errors or sources of errors into programming, emphasizes the AI expert and president of the CNRS (French National Centre for Scientific Research) ethics committee.
+Relying on AI to eliminate errors means taking the risk of seeing the AI make other mistakes, in good faith, you might say.
+A good example of this was the accident caused by an Uber autonomous car in March 2018, recalls Jean-Gabriel Ganascia.
+“The AI was not faulty, the programme worked perfectly,” points out the expert, who adds that the self-driving vehicle had been programmed to take into account cyclists and pedestrians but not a pedestrian pushing a bicycle.
+It had also been trained to ignore extraneous phenomena such as plastic bags flying into its path, which would otherwise cause it to stop unexpectedly.
+So, the model complied perfectly with instructions it had been given.
+The error did not come from the machine, but from the programmers who didn’t comprehensively describe all the possible hazards in this situation.

 Augmented intelligence